cakephp/docs/en/installation/advanced-installation.rst

 these steps:

 #.
-Use Microsoft's Web Platform Installer to install the URL
+Use `Microsoft's Web Platform Installer <http://www.microsoft.com/web/downloads/platform.aspx>`_ to install the URL
-   Rewrite Module 2.0.
+   `Rewrite Module 2.0 <http://www.iis.net/downloads/microsoft/url-rewrite>`_ or download it directly (`32-bit <http://www.microsoft.com/en-us/download/details.aspx?id=5747>`_ / `64-bit <http://www.microsoft.com/en-us/download/details.aspx?id=7435>`_).
 #.
-Create a new file in your CakePHP folder, called web.config.
+Create a new file in your CakePHP root folder, called web.config.
 #.
-Using Notepad or another XML-safe editor, copy the following
+Using Notepad or any XML-safe editor and copy the following
    code into your new web.config file...

 ::